Exponential moments of affine processes: Definitions and main results

 We briefly discuss two important special cases, in which great simplifications of the results occur.
-These cases have been treated previously in the literature, but serve as a first `sanity-check' of the main results of this article.
+These cases have been treated previously in the literature, but serve as a first ``sanity check'' of the main results of this article.

+\begin{example}[(Affine diffusion)] Suppose that the affine process $X$ is a diffusion.
+In this case $K(x,\cdot) = 0$ for all $x \in D$ and consequently $\cY= \RR^d$ and the functions $F(y), R_1(y), \ldots, R_d(y)$ are quadratic polynomials (hence locally Lipschitz continuous everywhere).
+In this case any solution of the extended Riccati system is unique, and there is no need to introduce the concept of minimal solutions; see Proposition~\ref{Prop:minimal_solutions}(a) above.
+Thus Theorem~\ref{thmm:main_results} holds true even with ``minimal solution'' replaced by ``solution.''
+For the case of affine diffusions on canonical state spaces, the analogue of Theorem~\ref{thmm:main_results} has been shown in \citeauthor{Filipovic2009} [(\citeyear{Filipovic2009}), Theorem~3.3]. \end{example}